QingleGuo/MSPSNet-Change-Detection-TGRS/README.md

 # MSPSNet-Change-Detection-TGRS
 The Pytorch implementation for Deep Multiscale Siamese Network with Parallel Convolutional Structure and Self-Attention for Change Detection
-Qingle Guo, Junping Zhang, Shengyu Zhu and Chongxiao Zhong
+Qingle Guo, Junping Zhang, Shengyu Zhu, Chongxiao Zhong and Ye Zhang [04 Dec.
-[04 Dec.
 2021] Release the first version of the MSPSNet

 __Dataset Download__